Recall Process - Elections Alberta

 An elector signing the petition must:

-• print legibly their surname and given names;
+• print their surname and given names legibly;

-• provide the physical residential address where they ordinarily reside at the time of signing;
+• print the residential address where they ordinarily reside at the time of signing;

-• provide their telephone number and/or email address;
+• provide their telephone number or email address;

-• confirm they are an elector residing within the electoral division for at least the previous 3 month; and
+• confirm in writing they are an eligible elector and have resided in the electoral division for at least the last 3 months; and

-• date it on the date which they signed the petition.
+• date it on the date they signed the petition.

-An individual may sign the recall petition only once and only during the canvassing period.
+An individual may sign the recall petition only once and only during the 90-day canvassing period.

 All signatures must be original signature.
-No digital or online signatures will be accepted.
+No digital, photocopied, or online signatures will be accepted.

-The applicant must submit all petition signature sheets and the accompanying witness affidavits to Elections Alberta on or before the 90th day of canvassing.
-Any petition received after the canvassing period will not be accepted.
+The applicant must submit all petition signature sheets and the accompanying witness affidavits to Elections Alberta by 4:30pm on or before the 90th day of canvassing.

-Once the petition is submitted, no further signatures may be added to the petition, nor any additional signature sheets submitted.
+Once the petition is submitted, no further signatures may be added to the petition.
+Any petition signature sheets received after the petition is submitted and/or canvassing period ends will not be accepted for verification.

 Elections Alberta will verify the petition within 21 days of the date the petition was submitted.

-• Confirmation that only the petition signature sheets as provided to the applicant were used in the collection of signatures;
+• Confirm only the petition signature sheets as provided to the applicant were used to collect signatures;

-• Confirmation that only original signatures have been collected;
+• Confirm only original signatures have been collected;

-• A review of each signature to ensure the required information was provided (name, current physical address, contact information, date, and signature);
+• Review each signature to ensure the required information was provided (full name, current physical address, contact information, date, eligibility confirmation, and signature).
+Incomplete or invalid signatures are screened out and are not included in the final count.

-• Confirmation that each page contains a witness signature of a registered canvasser, and the witness signed the required affidavit;
+• Confirm each page contains a registered canvasser witness signature, and the witness signed the required affidavit;

-• A random sampling to confirm the addresses are within the electoral division; and
+• Conduct a random sampling to confirm the signatories’ residential addresses are within the electoral division; and

-• Contacting a random sampling of electors to confirm that they signed the petition.
+• If the petition meets the signature threshold, contact a random sampling of electors to confirm they signed the petition using a method with a 95% confidence level.

-Within 7 days after completing the verification of the petition, Elections Alberta will report the results by providing written notice to:
+Within 7 days after completing the verification of the petition, Elections Alberta will provide written notice reporting the results to:

 • the applicant;

-• the member who is named in the Notice of Recall Petition;
+• the member named in the Notice of Recall Petition;

-• if applicable, the individual who is the leader of the registered party to which the member named in the notice of recall petition belongs; and
+• if applicable, the individual who is the leader of the registered party to which the member named in the notice belongs; and

 • the Speaker of the Legislative Assembly.